Dodgers vs. Reds: Betting Trends, Records ATS, Home/Road Splits

 Dodgers vs. Reds: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-J.D.
-Martinez and Jonathan India will look to continue their recent offensive production when the Los Angeles Dodgers and Cincinnati Reds hit the field at Great American Ball Park on Wednesday, at 7:10 PM ET.
+Mookie Betts and the Los Angeles Dodgers will play Spencer Steer and the Cincinnati Reds on Thursday at Great American Ball Park, at 12:35 PM ET.

-The Dodgers have been listed as -165 moneyline favorites in this matchup with the Reds (+140).
-The total is 11 runs for this game (with -120 odds to hit the over and +100 odds to go under).
+The favored Dodgers have -225 moneyline odds to win against the underdog Reds, who are listed at +185.
+Los Angeles is the favorite on the run line (-2.5).
+The over/under is 10 runs for this game.

 Rep your team with officially licensed Dodgers gear!
 Head to Fanatics to find jerseys, shirts, and much more.